timsherrell/osticket-prereqs/README.md

 Let's get into it.

 First hit Windows Key + R to bring up the "Run" dialog box.
-In the field type "optionalfeature" and hit enter.
-This will bring up the "Windows Features" window.
+In the text field enter "optionalfeature" and press enter.
+This will bring up the "Windows Features" dialog box.

-Alternatively, we can right-click on the Start button and click 'Run,' then type "optionalfeatures" and hit enter.
+Alternatively, we can right-click on the Start button and click 'Run,' then type "optionalfeatures."
 <br />

 ![run optional features](https://github.com/timsherrell/osticket-prereqs/blob/main/optionalfeatures1.gif)

-This will bring up the Windows Features window where we will choose the options necessary to install IIS.
+This will bring up the Windows Features dialog box where we will choose the options necessary to install IIS.

-From here, check the box next to Internet Information Services and click the '+' next to it to expand it.
-Expand Application Development Features click the CGI box, then collapse Application Development Features again by hitting the '-' next to it.
-Exapnd Common HTTP Features, make sure all the boxes are checked.
+From here, check the box next to Internet Information Services to enable it, then click the exand icon (+) next to it to expand it's options.
+Expand 'Application Development Features' and check the 'CGI' box, then collapse Application Development Features.
+Finally, expand Common HTTP Features and make sure all the boxes under it are check.

 Click OK.

+Windows will briefly display a progess window and begin installing the IIS components.
+Once its finished it may ask you to restart.

 ![IIS Installation](https://github.com/timsherrell/osticket-prereqs/blob/main/ISS%20install.gif)